cmpaulo/corona/README.md

 SIR model is a simple mathematical model for epidemics.
 Epidemics happen when a disease spread very fast reaching a large number of people in a short period of time.
 It defines "S" for  for the number of susceptible;  "I" or the number of infectious, and "R" for the number of recovered or deceased/immune individuals.

-This model is also missing some elements, such as the creation of new susceptible people by being born, and the removal of susceptible, infected, and recovered people who die.
+This model is also missing some elements, such as the creation of new susceptible people by being born, and the removal of susceptible, infected, and recovered people who die.<br/>

-SIR model by region of Brazil:
+SIR model by region of Brazil:<br/>
 <img src="SIR_modelSP.png" alt="modelosirparaestados"> <br/>
 <img src="SIR_modelRS.png" alt="modelosirparaestados"> <br/>